brainflow-dev/brainflow/_posts/2021-01-04-data-visualization.md

 end
 ```

-The function `BrainFlow.get_current_board_data` is slightly different from `BrainFlow.get_board_data` in that it retrieves only the last n-samples of data and does not clear the internal brainflow buffer.
+The function `BrainFlow.get_current_board_data` is slightly different from `BrainFlow.get_board_data` in that it retrieves only the last n-samples of data and does not clear the internal BrainFlow buffer.
 This will be helpful for continuously requesting a slice of data and plotting it.
 Beware that at the very start of the stream the internal buffer is not yet full, so you may get a matrix with less rows than the requested number of samples.

 Next I select the EMG data channels as a `view` for performance, because that creates a kind of reference to the data instead of making a copy.

 In a quick for-loop, I then continue to detrend each 'viewed' EMG channel individual with `BrainFlow.detrend()`.
 A constant detrend means we just remove the average per channel.
-I could probably have done this efficiently with some Julia code, but wanted to try out calling a brainflow data filtering function from Julia.
-This function directly passes an array from Julia to the brainflow c++ libraries, using the same allocated memory.
+I could probably have done this efficiently with some Julia code, but wanted to try out calling a BrainFlow data filtering function from Julia.
+This function directly passes an array from Julia to the BrainFlow c++ libraries, using the same allocated memory.

 As a small interlude, you can read the BrainFlow [julia-package source code](https://github.com/brainflow-dev/brainflow/blob/master/julia-package/brainflow/src/data_filter.jl#L91) you would see just how easy it is to do this in Julia:
 ```